-Updated September 2, 2022 — Monkeypox is a rapidly evolving issue.
+Updated March 27, 2023 — Mpox (formerly Monkeypox) is a rapidly evolving issue.
 This page will continue to be updated as we learn more (and receive more questions from readers like you!).

-Have questions about monkeypox?
+Have questions about mpox?
 Wondering what the vaccine rollout looks like in Jackson County?
 You’re not alone!

 On this page you’ll find answers to some of the most common questions we receive.
 If you’re at high risk and interested in getting vaccinated, click here to sign up!

-Monkeypox is a rare disease caused by the monkeypox virus, which began spreading in the US earlier this year.
+Mpox is a rare disease caused by the mpox virus, which began spreading in the US earlier this year.
 Its symptoms include a painful rash and flu-like symptoms.
-You can catch monkeypox through close physical contact with an infected person.
+You can catch mpox through close physical contact with an infected person.

-While monkeypox is part of the same family of viruses as smallpox, the type involved in this outbreak has milder symptoms and is rarely fatal.
+While mpox is part of the same family of viruses as smallpox, the type involved in this outbreak has milder symptoms and is rarely fatal.
 Symptoms usually resolve in 2 to 4 weeks.